tox2ik/genja-jolemak/readme.md

 ## Mac OS

-Use `Ukelele_3.30.dmg` to create or modify layouts
+Use `Ukelele_3.30.dmg` to create or modify layouts on mac os